Healing Herbals

 Start with a small amount to gauge personal preference and adjust as needed.

-100% genuine Blue Lotus (Nymphaea caerulea).
+Ingredients: 100% genuine Blue Lotus (Nymphaea caerulea).
 No fillers, additives, or substitutes.

-This product has not been evaluated by the Food and Drug Administration (FDA).
+FDA Disclaimer: This product has not been evaluated by the Food and Drug Administration (FDA).
 It is not intended to diagnose, treat, cure, or prevent any disease.
 Consult a qualified healthcare professional before use, especially if you are pregnant, nursing, or taking medications.
 Keep out of reach of children.

 Share

-Blue Lotus & Quality
+Blue Lotus and Quality

-sourcing of Nymphaea caerulea.
+Healing Herbals works closely with small family lotus farms and through sustainable and ethical sourcing of Nymphaea caerulea.
 Our sources always grow organically, avoiding heavy synthetic fertilizers.
-Our blue lotus flowers come from well-managed farms or sustainably maintained wild ecosystems
+Our blue lotus flowers come from well-managed farms or sustainably maintained wild ecosystems on private lands.

 History of Blue Lotus